MattiasBuelens/mattiasbuelens.github.io/posts/getting-started/index.md

 ```
 -| +page.js
--| +page.server.js
+-| +page.server.ts
 -| +page.svelte
 ```

-The metadata for the post is loaded in `+page.server.js`.
+The metadata for the post is loaded in `+page.server.ts`.
 It is then used in `+page.js` to import the post's markdown file.
 After that, both the post and its metadata are passed into `+page.svelte` to be rendered.

 There are some basic meta tags setup for SEO and social media sharing, including a generated open graph image (courtesy of [og-image.vercel.app](https://og-image.vercel.app)).